BRIEFING: Fixing Recommender Systems: From identification of risk factors to meaningful transparency and mitigation

 Anna-Katharina Meßmer (Stiftung Neue Verantwortung (SNV).
 Asha Allen (Centre for Democracy and Technology, Europe Office).
 Belen Luna (HateAid).
 Josephine Ballon (HateAid).
 Claire Pershan (Mozilla Foundation).
 David Nolan (Amnesty International).
 Fernando Hortal Foronda (European Partnership for Democracy).
 Jesse McCrosky (Mozilla Foundation/Thoughtworks).
 John Albert (AlgorithmWatch).
 Lisa Dittmer (Amnesty International).
 Martin Degeling (Stiftung Neue Verantwortung (SNV).
 Pat de Brún (Amnesty International).
 Ramak Molavi Vasse’i (Mozilla Foundation).
 Richard Woods (Global Disinformation Index).

-Fixing Recommender Systems_Briefing for the European Commission (pdf)
+Fixing Recommender Systems_Briefing for the European Commission (PDF)